Searching for

 Wei Zhai

-is an Assistant Professor of Urban and Regional Planning and Associate Director of UTSA’s Center for Urban and Regional Planning Research.
-He received his PhD in Urban and Regional Planning and a master’s degree in Computer Engineering from the University of Florida.
+is an Associate Professor in the Department of Public Affairs and Planning at the University of Texas at Arlington.
+He received his PhD in Urban and Regional Planning and a master’s degree in computer engineering from the University of Florida.
 He was trained as an urban designer and planner in China before moving to the United States.
-His current research agenda is twofold: he leverages emerging big data and advanced quantitative methods to study issues of environmental resilience; and he is also developing and applying geospatial data science methods to better sense human behavior, social equity, and urban dynamics.
+His current research agenda is twofold. (i) He leverages emerging big data and advanced quantitative methods to study issues of environmental resilience. (ii) He is also developing and applying geospatial data science methods to better sense human behavior, social equity, and urban dynamics.
 He teaches Urban Planning Methods I, Environmental Planning and Assessment, and Urban and Regional Sustainability at UTSA.

 Terms of Use